mindspore-lab/mindocr/configs/rec/rare/README.md

 #### 3.1.3 Dataset Usage

 Here we used the datasets under `training/` folders for training, and the union dataset `validation/` for validation.
-After training, we used the datasets under `evaluation/` to evluation model accuracy.
+After training, we used the datasets under `evaluation/` to evaluate model accuracy.

 **Training:** (total 14,442,049 samples)
 - [MJSynth (MJ)](http://www.robots.ox.ac.uk/~vgg/data/text/)